New York, Susquehanna and Western 142: Susquehanna steam program

 On June 30, 1995, No. 142, along with NYS&W EMD GP38 No. 2012 and recently-acquired EMD E9 No. 2400, hauled a 14-car excursion from Syracuse to Binghamton, and then traveled over the Canadian Pacific Railway's (CPR) former D&H mainline to Scranton, Pennsylvania.
-The excursion was co-sponsored by the NYS&W, Railpace Newsmagazine, and Railfan & Railroad Magazine.
+The excursion was co-sponsored by the NYSW, Railpace Newsmagazine, and Railfan & Railroad Magazine.
 On July 1, as part of the opening ceremony of Steamtown National Historic Site in Scranton, No. 142 participated in the "Grand Parade of Steam" event alongside Baldwin Locomotive Works 26, Canadian Pacific 2317, Canadian National 3254, Reading and Northern 425, and Milwaukee Road 261.

-After the parade, No. 142 was to haul the NYS&W's consist with No. 2400 for a round trip between Scranton and Moscow, but due to problems with installing a National Park Service (NPS) radio, No. 2317 led the round trip instead.
+After the parade, No. 142 was to haul the NYSW's consist with No. 2400 for a round trip between Scranton and Moscow, but due to problems with installing a National Park Service (NPS) radio, No. 2317 led the round trip instead.
 Shortly after the ceremony, Nos.
 142 and 2400 returned the consist to Syracuse.
 On August 19, No. 142 hauled another excursion from Syracuse to Chenango, where its consist was combined with a northbound excursion hauled by No. 261, and then the two locomotives doubleheaded to Syracuse.
 The following day, No. 142 hauled a round trip, between Syracuse and Tully.
 No. 142 was subsequently sent to Utica for an overhaul, but would remain in storage in for three years.